 Complete this form to help them complete their enrollment process!

 The Teen Game Workshop is a community service event, providing a free, weeklong workshop for local teens who may not have the resources to explore STEM fields.
 By the end of the week these teens will gain confidence and excitement in seeing this as a potential career available for them to pursue in upstate NY.
 It was started in 2014 with the mission to provide a free program focused on allowing underprivileged students the opportunity to learn about programming and STEM related fields in the Capital Region.
 Students become inspired to learn science and technology through the creation of video games in an experimental learning environment and acquire lasting skills that can be used to further improve and continue your projects outside of the workshop.

-Our past two years have been a terrific success and we’re looking forward to year 3!
-During our pilot program we had 36 students from various schools and different experience and backgrounds and complete the week, and for year 2 we had a total of 51.
-We are amazed at how much the students were able to pick up after a few days, many of which thanked mentors during the final showcase.
+Our past five years have been a terrific success and we’re looking forward to year six!
+We are always amazed at how much the students were able to pick up after a few days, many of which thanked mentors during the final showcase.
 Both parents AND students were amazed that we were able to create such a well-made program and that it was entirely free to them!

 Are you a local to Troy, NY and are interested in volunteering your time as a mentor during the week?
 Visit the link to sign up!